swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-mlem.md

 rm service_classifier.mlem.state
 ```

-Instead of relaying on that state file locally, we will configure MLEM to create
+Instead of relaying on that state file locally, you will configure MLEM to
-it remotely directly.
+create it remotely directly.

 Setting up remote state manager is a lot like setting DVC remote.
 All you need
 to do is provide a URI where you want to store state files.